KohaSupport/kohasupport-issues/README.md

 ## Reporting Issues

-We welcome contributions from the Koha community!
+We welcome contributions from the Koha users worldwide!
 Here's how you can help:

 ### 🐛 Bug Reports
 Found something broken?
 [Report a bug](https://github.com/KohaSupport/kohasupport-issues/issues/new?template=bug-report.md&labels=bug)